 In addition to the forest licenses listed above, the Company has several exclusive supply agreements with major licensees and private woodlands owners who hold cutting licenses in British Columbia, Ontario and Québec.
-The Company is also very active in the state timber sale program in the states of Washington, Oregon and Idaho in the United States.
-This program makes available to qualified bidders, pole quality raw material located on specific tracts of land.
+The Company is also very active in purchasing timber sales in the states of Washington, Oregon and Idaho in the United States as well as British Columbia in Canada.
+These programs make available to qualified bidders, pole quality raw material located on specific tracts of land.
 The Company also purchases raw material from hundreds of private landowners within its operating jurisdictions, and in the case of untreated railway ties and residential lumber, through its dealings with hundreds of sawmills in the United States and Canada.